Mission Foods

 By |

-Mission’s Tortilla Route For Sale – Palm Bay, Florida
+Mission’s Tortilla Route For Sale – North Riverside, California

-Mission’s Tortilla Route for sale in the Palm Bay, Florida region for $79,900!
-Currently generating $456,264 in yearly sales and nets $75,413.
+Mission’s Tortilla Route for sale in the North Riverside, California region for $140,000!
+Currently generating $637,726 in yearly sales and nets $68,940.
 Distributorship and territory are purchased through seller and contracted through Mission Foods.
 Mission Foods currently distributes its well-known brand of tortillas, chips, and more.
-This route currently has 9 accounts delivering to popular grocery stores.
-Plenty of growth opportunity!
+This route currently has 15 accounts delivering to popular grocery stores and variety stores.
+A vehicle is included.
+Plenty of opportunity for growth.
 For a video presentation of this listing GO HERE.

 Frequently Asked Questions: